Everything You Ever Wanted To Know About the DMCA Process, and How To Stay Safe as a Creator

 What is DMCA?

+First and foremost, let’s define DMCA and learn what necessitated it.
 In 1998, the United States Congress passed the Digital Millennium Copyright Act.
-In theory, the DMCA was supposed to fix the grey areas in U.S. copyright law for online content.
-It had three main goals:
+In theory, the DMCA was supposed to fix the gray areas in U.S. copyright law for online content.
+It and the DMCA process had three main goals:

 1) Protect online service providers when their users commit copyright infringement.
 This is where the dreaded DMCA takedown notice system was born.
 Takedown notices are a way for site owners to protect themselves from user copyright violations.
 It also allowed copyright owners to report violations to these businesses.